 Once the above criteria are addressed, I look at what else the product has to offer.

-The other multivitamin I use (which I formulated for Thorne Research, along with Mario Roxas, ND), Multi-Vitamin Elite, includes Green Tea Phytosome to support energy and metabolism, Curcumin Phytosome, which supports normal inflammation levels (and a host of other health benefits), and Relora®, a blend of Magnolia officinalis and Phellodendron amurense bark extracts, which supports normal stress levels.*
+The other multivitamin I use (which I formulated for Thorne, along with Mario Roxas, ND), Thorne Multi-Vitamin Elite AM PM, includes Green Tea Phytosome to support energy and metabolism, Curcumin Phytosome, which supports normal inflammation levels (and a host of other health benefits), and Relora®, a blend of Magnolia officinalis and Phellodendron amurense bark extracts, which supports normal stress levels.*

 Interestingly, I created the “criteria” I’ve described thus far, as Dr. Roxas and I began developing Thorne Research Multi-Vitamin Elite.

-I was excited when Young Living came out with Master Formula, and it met those criteria as well.
+I was excited when Young Living came out with Master Formula, as it met those criteria as well.